JonasMelo21/Numerical-Analysis-Studies/chapter2/section01/README.md

   4. If not, the solution is between a and p.
 So we do another binary-search within the range [a,p].
 And the new value of b is p.
   5. We keep doing steps 2 through 4 until we find a number p that satisfies F(p) = 0.

-The [exercises](exercises/) from the book are solved in a markdown file or in a programm in C language file
+The [exercises](exercises/) from the book are solved in a markdown file or in a programm in C language.